into Academic Leaders

 01. Unconventional Approach

 The conventional approach by conventional high school systems and the official testing companies such as the College Board and the ACT is to simply provide practice problems and some attempt at explanation.
-The official study guides published by the College Board and the ACT, though useful, are hardly adequate for any serious student looking to improve his or her score.
+The official study guides published by the College Board and the ACT, though useful, are hardly adequate for any serious student looking to improve their scores.

-Our approach is absolutely unconventional.
+Our approach, therefore, is unconventional.
 Pittsburgh Prep’s core belief is to teach mastery of content (not recite corporate lesson plans), to produce powerful critical reasoning, build competitive test scores, and encourage lifelong learning.
-We never “teach to the test,” and never engage in shortcuts in lieu of concrete skill sets that provides a solid grounding for our students to succeed on all standardized exams.
+We never “teach to the test,” and never engage in shortcuts in lieu of concrete skill sets that provide solid grounding for our students to succeed on all standardized exams.